JetBrains/lets-plot/docs/geocoding.md

 ```
 <a id="where-scope"></a>
 ##### scope
-With parameter `scope` a `shapely.geometry.Polygon` can be used for limiting an area of the search (coordinates should be in WGS84 cordinate system).
-Notice that bbox of the polygon will be used:
+With parameter `scope` a `shapely.geometry.Polygon` can be used for limiting an area of the search (coordinates should be in WGS84 coordinate system).
+Note that bbox of the polygon will be used:
 ```python
 geocode_cities('worcester')\
     .where('worcester', scope=shapely.geometry.box(-71.00, 42.00, -72.00, 43.00))\